 This is unfortunately par for the course with What Pumpkin.
 As I’ve discussed before, they are famously, aggressively litigious, even if they’re often very, very wrong about it.
 Anyway, nobody liked that.

 The Homestuck Kickstarter put out an update that included the details that were told to Sarah Z earlier, and a lot more.
-I won’t summarize the details here, since I immediately analysed those thoroughly and edited them into my other Hiveswap articles.
+I won’t summarize the details here, since I immediately analyzed those and edited the actual information into my other Hiveswap articles.
 It’s noteworthy because it seems to be a direct reaction to the Sarah Z video and my Hiveswap investigation.
-It confirms and denies several things I didn’t have a solid source on before, and responds directly to criticism in a way What Pumpkin never has before.
+It confirms and denies several things I didn’t have a solid source on before, and although incredibly indirect, is still more of a response to criticism than What Pumpkin had ever given.

 As I said, I quickly combed through them, updated my work (as I do when there’s updated information), and let Sarah know.
 She added another note to the video: